ncatlab/nlab-content/pages/3/1/1/4/4113/content.md

 Let $\{u_i\}_J$ be a non-point finite partition of unity.
 Then there is a locally finite partition of unity $\{v_i\}_{i\in J}$ such that the induced cover of the latter is a refinement of the induced cover of the former.
 =--

-(For a proof, see p.354 of Dold's Lectures on algebraic topology.)
+(For a proof, see p.354 of Dold's Lectures on algebraic topology.
+[Google books link to page 354](https://books.google.com.au/books?id=4AmzD9XhGDkC&lpg=PA354&vq=locally%20finite%20oartition%20unity&pg=PA354#v=onepage&q&f=false), which may or may not be visible)

 This implies that (loc. finite) [[numerable covers]] are cofinal in induced covers arising from collections of functions as in the definition.
 In particular, given the [[Milnor classifying space]] $\mathcal{B}^M G$ of a [[topological group]] $G$, which comes with a countable family of 'coordinate functions' $\mathcal{B}^M G \to [0,1]$, has a numerable cover.
 This is shown by Dold to be a trivialising cover for the universal bundle constructed by Milnor, and so the universal bundle is [[numerable bundle|numerable]].